Decorative image for blog on AngularJS

 EOL AngularJS Support

 AngularJS is no longer supported, meaning the community is not providing any more updates or patches.
-If you're still using AngularJS and need to extend your migration runway, consider seeking out long-term support because running end-of-life software poses serious security risks.
+If you need to extend your AngularJS migration runway, consider seeking out long-term support because running end-of-life software poses serious security risks.
 Web browser upgrades can also cause breaking changes and other critical problems.
 There are a few vendors who offer LTS for AngularJS, including OpenLogic, which provides patches for AngularJS vulnerabilities (including high severity CVE 2024-21490) and fixes for browser updates so that your apps don't break.

 Back to top